TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: dns-packet, stream-shift, to-buffer.
-A copy of the source code may be downloaded from https://github.com/mafintosh/dns-packet (dns-packet), https://github.com/mafintosh/stream-shift.git (stream-shift), https://github.com/mafintosh/to-buffer.git (to-buffer).
+The following software may be included in this product: dns-packet, stream-shift.
+A copy of the source code may be downloaded from https://github.com/mafintosh/dns-packet (dns-packet), https://github.com/mafintosh/stream-shift.git (stream-shift).
 This software contains the following license and notice below:

 The MIT License (MIT)